Zakey-Pilot/workflows/suggested-study.md

 ## Class Recordings

-> - HYF modules are often updated, recordings from past classes may not match
+> - DeNepo modules are often updated, recordings from past classes may not match
 >   this gitbook
 > - When sending a PR's with recording links please ...
 >   - Indicate which class you were teaching